 4 | Improving self-worth

 Most everyone can improve in the area of self-love.
 For me, cultivating self-acceptance and self-compassion is an ongoing practice.
-There are many things in our past that contribute to how much we value and love ourselves unconditionally.
 Much of the messaging we receive as we grow up is implicit and unconscious — in other words, it's not so much what our parents said to us, but how they treated us and modeled (or didn't model) having self-love.
 Some clients are the child of a narcissistic parent or an abusive parent.
 Some have anxious attachment.
 Much work is centered on clients understanding their inherent value.
+Though our personal history contributes to how much we value ourselves, we have daily opportunities to foster self-love.
 Read more about how to boost up self-confidence.

 5 | Moving forward in one's career